Predictia/AQUA/diagnostics/teleconnections/README.md

 ```

 or the name of the environment you chose to update.
-Please be aware that the command line tools require the existance of the `teleconnections` environment, change the submitter script accordingly.
+Please be aware that the command line tools require the existance of the `teleconnections` environment, change the submitter script accordingly if you want to use a different environment name.

 The diagnostic environment is compatible with python 3.9 and 3.10.
 Different diagnostic environments may be not compatible with each other, so if you're using multiple diagnostics, it is recommended to a different environment for each of them.

-### Add kernel for DKRZ jupyterhub
+#### Add kernel for DKRZ jupyterhub

 Documentation on adding kernels: https://docs.dkrz.de/doc/software%26services/jupyterhub/kernels.html#use-your-own-kernel